sumgup/MySecondLife/_posts/2020-02-27-PrototypingJourney.md

 ------

 I don't want to go too far with prototyping because this area overlaps with  Visual Designer.
-To be precise the skill I am targeting to learn is low fidelity prototype.
+To be precise the skill I am targeting to learn is a low fidelity prototype.

 Tool choice:  This was not a straight forward decision,  I looked at most of the tools.
 Most of the tools are paid except pencil (open source).
 I played around with Figma.
 Here is what I liked about it: